cwarden45/DTC_Scripts/Psomagen_Viome/mothur_analysis/README.md

 ![mothur Percent Quantified Clustering](n9_SILVA_filtered_genera-heatmap_quantified.PNG "mothur Percent Quantified Clustering")

 As you can see above, Sample 4 clusters separately.
 However, the other samples cluster more by company than collection date and there is a noticable difference in the genera-level percentages for some assignments (between companies).

 Also, only a small fraction (<1%) of the Psomagen data is being used in the plot above.
+The number of reads returned by Kean is considerably lower.
+I am not sure if that relates to no eligable reads remaining for the plot above (for Kean).